Briiqn/PolarAlerts/README.md

   mitigation-frequency: 1
   punishment: true

-# Forwarding settings
+# Forwarding configuration
+# Only used when not in listen-only mode
 forward:
+  # Standard BungeeCord forwarding (works with vanilla BungeeCord)
   bungee:
     enabled: true
+    # Send to all servers?
+Set to false if using targeted forwarding below
     forward-to-all: true
-    # Target specific servers (only used if forward-to-all is false)
+    # Target specific servers for each alert type
+    # Only used if forward-to-all is false
     targets:
       DETECTION:
+        - 'lobby'
         - 'staff'
       CLOUD:
+        - 'lobby'
         - 'staff'
       MITIGATION:
         - 'staff'
       PUNISHMENT:
-        - 'ALL'  # Special value for all servers
+        - 'ALL'  # Special value that forwards to all servers

+  # Custom forwarding (for custom BungeeCord plugins)
+  custom:
+    enabled: false

-# Display settings
+# Display settings for receiving alerts
+# Used in both regular and listen-only modes
 display:
+  # Enable displaying alerts to staff
   enabled: true

+  # Permission required to see alerts
   permission: "anticheat.alerts"

-  # Which alert types to show
+  # Which alert types to display
   alert-types:
     - "DETECTION"
     - "CLOUD"
     - "MITIGATION"
     - "PUNISHMENT"

-  # Log alerts to console
+  # Whether to log alerts to console
   console-log: true

-  # Make alerts clickable (clicking runs /server command)
+  # Make alerts clickable (clicking will run /server command)
   clickable: true

   # Show detailed information when hovering over alerts